caberger/leocloud/README.md

 | SERVER                 | IP Address or the hostname of the server                |
 | [REGISTRY_ACCESS_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)  | the access token to the github container registry              |

-## About the sudo on your server
+## About sudo on your server

-We assume that you use an ubuntu distribution, otherwise  you must change the setup-server.sh script to use a different package manager.
+We assume that you use an ubuntu distribution, otherwise you must change the `setup-server.sh` script to use a different package manager.

-The user that is used for logging into the server must have sudoers permission to be able to use sudo without entering a password.
+The user that is used to log into the server must have [sudo](https://manpages.ubuntu.com/manpages/xenial/man8/sudo.8.html) permission to be able to use sudo without entering a password.
-If this is not the case add a file named *90-leocloud-users* to */etc/sudoers.d/* with the following content:
+If this is not the case add a file named `90-leocloud-users` to `/etc/sudoers.d/` with the following content:

 ~~~
 ubuntu ALL=(ALL) NOPASSWD:ALL
 ~~~

-If your user name is not ubuntu, then use your username instead of *ubuntu* in the line above.
+If your user name is not ubuntu, then use your username instead of `ubuntu` in the line above.

 ## About login to ghcr.io

-The github action will [ssh into the remote server](https://github.com/caberger/install-ssh-key), log into the container registry and pull the docker image using commands like this:
+The github action will [ssh into the remote server](https://github.com/caberger/install-ssh-key), log into the [github container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) and pull the docker image using commands like this:

 ~~~bash